 Are drivers accelerating and decelerating too fast?
-With a vehicle telematics system, it’s possible to track driver behaviors in real time so unsafe behaviors can be identified and discouraged while good drivers are rewarded.
+Taking turns too recklessly?
+With a vehicle telematics system, it’s possible to track driver behaviors in real-time so unsafe behaviors can be identified and discouraged while good drivers are rewarded.
 This can help to reduce risks so drivers, vehicle assets, and products arrive safely and on time.

 Temperature tracking systems can relay critical data to a fleet manager in real time—providing alerts if the refrigeration in a truck suddenly fails.
 Armed with this notification, fleet managers can alert drivers right away to take measures to protect the product—or dispatch another truck with a working refrigeration unit to replace the failed unit.
 By taking action quickly, cold storage products can be protected from spoilage.

-Consumers nowadays expect to have up-to-the-minute information on where their products are.
-With a fleet telematics solution, it’s possible to provide near-instant updates on where their products are so long as they’re in a tracked truck or container.
-This helps to keep customers in the know about when to expect deliveries, helping to increase transparency and customer satisfaction.
+Today’s consumers expect to have up-to-the-minute information on their products’ journeys.
+With a fleet telematics solution, it’s possible to provide near-instant updates on where their products are at as long as they’re in a tracked truck or container.
+This helps keep customers in the know about when to expect deliveries, helping to increase transparency and customer satisfaction.

 Are drivers sticking to their assigned routes and travel times?
 Fleet telematics help make the answer to this all-important question clear.
 With records of where drivers currently are, and where their vehicles have been at all times of the day—providing fleet managers with the information they need to verify whether drivers are adhering to proper routes and schedules.